rails-girls-summer-of-code/summer-of-code/students/application.md

 Applications to Rails Girls Summer of Code are open to anyone who:

 * Self-identifies as female and/or has experiences being socialized as female.
   No-one is excluded from applying on the basis of gender, but people who self-identify as female, or have experiences being socialized as female, are given preference during selection
-* Has attended one or more <a href="http://railsgirls.com/">Rails Girls</a> workshop or has been involved in other similar initiatives (e.g. RailsBridge, Women Who Code, Black Girls Code...) that started their interest in programming.
+* Has attended one or more **<a href="http://railsgirls.com/">Rails Girls</a> workshop** or has been involved in other similar initiatives (e.g. RailsBridge, Women Who Code, Black Girls Code...) that started their interest in programming.
-* Has significantly expanded their programming skills after a workshop in a study group, or independently, by working on a suitable project.
-We recommend a year of training or more.
+* Has significantly expanded their programming skills after a workshop in a study group, or independently, by working on a suitable project. **We recommend a year of training or more**.
 We will ask for coding examples.
-* Can spend 3 months of their summer working fulltime on their Open Source project of choice.
+* Can spend 3 months of their summer working **fulltime** on their Open Source project of choice.

 You **do** not have to be a student at a University to apply, and there are